n1teshy/sanguine/README.md

 # Initial setup in a new project
 cd my-project
 sanguine install
+# index all files (if repo has files from previous commits)
 sanguine index --all-files

 # Set up other projects too
 cd ../another-project
 sanguine install
+# index all files (if repo has files from previous commits)
 sanguine index --all-files

-# Daily usage - automatic indexing on commits
+# Automatic indexing on commits
 git commit -m "Add new feature"
 # Sanguine automatically indexes changes